iesdocs/styles/workitems.md

 - [ ] invisible headers/footers though settings exist in styles.css and headers-footer.css;
 - [x] possible word bleeding in tables/simpletables;
-- [ ] sequence of toc: move the list of figures and list of tables to the end of toc;
+- [x] sequence of toc: move the list of figures and list of tables to the end of toc;
+- [x] abnormal hyphenation in tables

 ## features